Unity-Technologies/arfoundation-samples/README.md

 ## UX

-This sample demonstrates some UI that may be useful when guiding new users through an AR application.
-It uses the script [`UIManager.cs`](https://github.com/Unity-Technologies/arfoundation-samples/blob/master/Assets/Scripts/UX/UIManager.cs) to trigger different UI animations based on events (e.g., a plane being detected).
+A sample demonstrating UI that may be useful when guiding new users through an AR application is available in the [ARFoundation Demos](https://github.com/Unity-Technologies/arfoundation-demos#ux--also-available-on-the-asset-store-here) repository.

-The functionality demonstrated here is conceptually similar to the `ARKitCoachingOverlay` sample.

 ## EnvironmentProbes